ogotoh/spaln/README.md

   * By default, no filter listed above is applied.
   * When the output of **spaln** is separated into several files, the combined results are subjected to the sorting.
-Although xxx.grd (or xxx.grd.gz) files are assigned as the argument, there must be corresponding xxx.erd and xxx.qrd (or xxx.efd.gz and xxx.qrd.gz) files in the same directory.
+Although xxx.grd (or xxx.grd.gz) files are assigned as the argument, there must be corresponding xxx.erd and xxx.qrd (or xxx.erd.gz and xxx.qrd.gz) files in the same directory.
   * In the default output format, the gene structure corresponding to each transcript is delimited by a line starting with '@', whereas each gene locus is